IkonOne/FRCC-Maze-Race/_pages/rules/student-line-follower.md

 C. **Rules for the Robot**

 1. The robot used will be the Parallax Shield-Bot owned by the Front Range Community College Computer Information Systems Department.
-2. The robot may have additional sensors and motors attached by the contestant.
+2. The robot may not have additional electronics.
-3. The existing sensors, servos, wheels, chassis, Arduino and Board of Education Shield may not be modified with the following exceptions:
+3. The existing sensors, servos, wheels, chassis, Arduino and Board of Education Shield may not be modified.
-    1. Sensors may be connected to the Board of Education Shield with jumper wires in any configuration.
-    2. Servos may be connected to the Board of Education Shield with jumper wires or with the already attached servo connectors in any configuration.
-The wires attached to the servos may not be modified.
-4. Additions to the robot shall not protrude 14cm from the robot in any direction.